lexandro/nodejs/README.md

 Usage:
 =====
-docker run -t lexandro/nodejs <command>
+docker run -it -v $(pwd):/work lexandro/nodejs sh

+It maps your current folder into /work on the container